NGDBench: Towards Neural Graph Data Management: Experiment

-\textbf{Baselines.} We evaluate LLM-based methodologies capable of handling unstructured text across two categories: \emph{Text2Cypher} and \emph{GraphRAG}.
-The \emph{Text2Cypher} baselines comprise the standard Neo4j-Text2Cypher implementation and leading code-generation LLMs, specifically DeepSeek V3.2 \cite{deepseekai2025deepseekv32pushingfrontieropen}, GPT‑5.1-codex \footnote{https://openai.com/zh-Hans-CN/index/gpt-5-1-codex-max/}, and Qwen3‑Coder-480B \cite{yang2025qwen3technicalreport}.
-For \emph{GraphRAG}, we utilize a dense triple retriever, which uses the Qwen3-0.6B~\cite{qwen3technicalreport} model to retrieve top-15 relevant triples based on the semantic similarity between their embeddings and the query embedding.
-Furthermore, we establish an \emph{Oracle Cypher} baseline by executing ground-truth queries on the noisy graph.
-This control allows us to decouple the impact of structural noise from model generation errors, providing an upper bound for performance on the perturbed data.
+The \emph{Text-to-Cypher} baselines include the standard Neo4j-Text2Cypher implementation and strong code-generation LLMs, including DeepSeek V3.2~\cite{deepseekai2025deepseekv32pushingfrontieropen}, GPT-5.1-codex\footnote{https://openai.com/zh-Hans-CN/index/gpt-5-1-codex-max/}, and Qwen3-Coder-480B~\cite{yang2025qwen3technicalreport}.
+For \emph{GraphRAG}, we use a dense triple retriever with Qwen3-0.6B~\cite{qwen3technicalreport}, retrieving the top-15 triples by semantic similarity.